edmoundtysonjr-cmyk/cryptlib/architecture.md

 - Revocation request processing
 - CRL issue

-All CA operations are recorded to an event log using cryptlibís built-in CA logging/auditing facility, which provides a comprehensive audit facility via a full account of certificate requests, certificates issued or renewed, revocations requested and issued, certificates expired, and general CA
+All CA operations are recorded to an event log using cryptlib‚Äôs built-in CA logging/auditing facility, which provides a comprehensive audit facility via a full account of certificate requests, certificates issued or renewed, revocations requested and issued, certificates expired, and general CA